Skertic/technical_challenge/README.md

 ## Submission

-Please send us the link to your repository when you are finished.
+Clone this repo and send us the link to your repository when you are finished.
 This should be completed at least **24 hours before your scheduled interview**.
 We will walk through your codebase and discuss your solution together during the interview.

 ---